-This community art project at the Brent’s Grist Mill Heritage Park pasture is being held August 2017.
-It is inspired by artist Jaymie Johnson’s work with mentoring artist Sharon Kallis at the Richmond Pollinator Pasture in 2016.
-In collaboration with Border Free Bees and EartHand Gleaners Society, this event series is presented by the University of British Columbia Okanagan, in partnership with Emily Carr University of Art + Design and the City of Kelowna.
+This community art project at the Brent’s Grist Mill Heritage Park pasture was held in August and September 2017.
+It was inspired by artist Jaymie Johnson’s work with mentoring artist Sharon Kallis at the Richmond Pollinator Pasture in 2016.
+In collaboration with Border Free Bees and EartHand Gleaners Society, this event series was presented by the University of British Columbia Okanagan, in partnership with Emily Carr University of Art + Design and the City of Kelowna.

 WorkBee Series: Eco-Fibre Processing Circles

 At Brent Grist Mill Heritage Park Pollinator Pasture

 Participants learned about harvesting local materials, making rope and coiled forms as a contribution to the community installation, enjoyed music from local singers and songwriters, and met new neighbours.
 The process for creating the “Bumble Baskets” occurred over several workbees (see list below) and then, at a final celebration, the Bumble Basket sculptures were installed at the Pasture.

 See website for more details/ images on this project: http://borderfreebees.com/bee-decking-the-meadow/

 WorkBee 1 – Local Fibre Harvest

 Harvest and gather grasses, pine needles, and nettle in preparation for processing.

 WorkBee 2 – Pine Needle: Coil